 Being a dietitian, I love food.
 I love to help people enjoy food as much as possible, especially the healthy varieties.
 Here’s how to enjoy fructans as much as you can while staying withing the limits or the low FODMAP diet.

 When I talk about limiting garlic, most people look a little confused.
 Isn’t garlic healthy?
 It is, but, garlic contains fructans which as you know, ferment very rapidly in the colon.
 The limit for plain old garlic is zero.
-I generally only recommend the certified low FODMAP garlic oils because it is difficult to know how all of the other garlic oils are made.
-In Canada, you can order Monash certified garlic infused oil online from FODY Foods.
-In addition, FODY Foods offers all of my clients a generous discount – lucky you!
+However, you can enjoy garlic infused oil.
+My favourite is the PC Garlic Infused oil.
+My only advice is to avoid garlic oils that contain chunks of garlic.

 Why not make your own garlic flavoured oil?